ministryofjustice/laa-court-data-ui/docs/monitoring.md

-## Build and Deploy
+## Monitoring

 - [Prometheus](#prometheus)

 ### Prometheus

-The prometheus_exporter gem is used gather application metrics.
+The prometheus_exporter gem is used to gather application metrics.

 Currently the exporter runs in a separate container (laa-court-data-ui-metrics) on the default port 9394 within the same pod as the application container (laa-court-data-ui-app).